glennvantorre/BasisKennisPE3/README.md

-# This repo contains a very simple bash script that allows you to create a folder.
-> Read the assignment for further instructions
+# BasisKennis
+## BasisKennis.sh
+>This file allows us to create a folder "name specified in prompt"